Chinenye-ugwu/it-portfolio/week1.md

 **Professional Application**

 I am committed to continually developing my technical skills through professional certifications, hands-on experience, and ongoing education.
 At the same time, I want to use those skills to serve others with patience, professionalism, and a willingness to help.

+---

+## Professional Growth Portfolio

+My decision to transition into Information Technology represents one of the most significant milestones in my professional life.
+After spending more than ten years in the insurance industry, I chose to pursue a career that would allow me to combine problem-solving, continuous learning, and technology to serve others.

+Although I entered the System Administration program without a traditional IT background, my previous experience provided valuable transferable skills.
+Leadership, customer service, documentation, communication, and critical thinking have strengthened my ability to approach technical challenges with patience and professionalism.

+Throughout my studies at Ensign College, I have gained experience with:

+- Ubuntu Linux
+- Windows Server
+- Microsoft Azure
+- Amazon Web Services (AWS)
+- Networking fundamentals
+- Cybersecurity concepts
+- Identity and Access Management (IAM)
+- Technical documentation

+Every lab, project, and assignment has increased my confidence while reinforcing the importance of persistence, careful planning, and ethical responsibility.

+### Career Goal

+My long-term goal is to begin my career as a **System Administrator** or **Cloud Support professional**, where I can build secure, reliable, and efficient technology solutions while continuing to develop my technical expertise and serve others with integrity.

+### Transferable Skills

+My previous career strengthened several skills that directly support my transition into Information Technology:

+- Leadership
+- Communication
+- Customer Service
+- Documentation
+- Problem Solving
+- Teamwork
+- Time Management
+- Professional Ethics

+These experiences have prepared me to work effectively with both technology and people, allowing me to contribute positively to future organizations.